TeletronicsDotAe/infinite-gallery/README.md

 Bower
 * Dependency: tlt.infinite-gallery
-* Use ´´´bower info tlt.infinite-gallery´´´ to list available versions
+* Use `bower info tlt.infinite-gallery` to list available versions

 NPM
 * Dependency: @tlt/infinite-gallery
-* Use ´´´npm view @tlt/infinite-gallery´´´ to list available versions *Note* the npm releases currently does not work
+* Use `npm view @tlt/infinite-gallery` to list available versions *Note* the npm releases currently does not work

 Meteor